- For emergency evacuation of non-ambulant patients

 After evacuation, the patient can be left still cocooned in the ResQsheet for Vinyl & Carpet which may be helpful with patients who are liable to wander.
 The Cross Straps are sewn across the full width of the ResQsheet for Vinyl & Carpet to provide extra security in case the strong nylon material should tear on a rough surface, i.e. driveways, roads, etc.

 Special Press Studs (Patent Applied For) are on the Pulling Straps and the Cross Straps.
 By doing the Press Studs up, the webbing will be kept in place to help prevent the Pulling Straps falling off the ends of the bed.
-There have been occasions when these straps have been tangled on attachments to the bed and delayed a fast evacuation.
+There have been occasions when these straps have been tangled on attachments to the bed and have delayed a fast evacuation.
 The Cross Straps also have Press Studs to stop the straps falling between the bed side rail and the bed base.

 There are many names by which this type of item is known.
 Some include: Evacuation Sheets, Fire Sheets, Fire Rescue Sheets, Fire Evacuation Sheets, Fire Blankets, or Ski Sheets.